|

 potential for both of their systems, and they start to make games for

-Atari made a lot of games for ColecoVision and Coleco Industries made some
+Atari made a lot of games for ColecoVision and Coleco Industries

-games for the Atari System.
+created some games for the Atari VCS System.

 for Atari.

-Another thing Coleco not
+Another thing Coleco was

-These were for example TigerVision carts.
+These were, for example, TigerVision cartridges.

 your address over the phone.